ffilz/nfs-ganesha/src/doc/man/ganesha-export-config.rst

 PSEUDOFS { CLIENT {} }
 --------------------------------------------------------------------------------
-See the ``CLIENT  {}`` block description but note that beyond the Clients options that works as described, the other options available are as for the PSEUDOFS {} block.
+See the ``CLIENT  {}`` block description but note that beyond the Clients and ProxyProtocol options that works as described, the other options available are as for the PSEUDOFS {} block.

 If it is desired to override a restrictive CLIENT list in EXPORT_DEFAULTS, the following PSEUDOFS could be defined that will give all clients the